As an Amazon Associate, we earn from qualifying purchases and other affiliate schemes. Learn more.

 Queen – Questions

 Become the question master.
 Any time someone answers a question you ask, they have to drink.
-The next time a player draws a Queen, they become the question master from then on.
+The next time a player draws a Queen, they become the question master instead of you.

 King – King's Cup